 - Before making any calls to the university make sure you have all your information and any documents ready.

 You can apply for one choice at a time through Clearing.
-Once a choice has been selected, you cannot add another, unless you’ve been unsuccessful with the first one.
-If you want to apply elsewhere once you’ve added a choice, then you need to ask that uni to cancel your place so you’re able to apply again through Clearing.”
+After a choice has been selected, you cannot add another, unless you’ve been unsuccessful with the first one.
+If you want to apply elsewhere.
+Once you’ve added a choice, then you need to ask that uni to cancel your place.
+You will then be able to apply again through Clearing.”

 - The UCAS website will have live updates of available courses throughout results day.

-- Check out this handy guide to Clearing from UCAS:
+- Check out these handy guides to Clearing from UCAS:

 Need accommodation for September?
 Don’t panic, it’s not too late.
-We still have availability at many of our halls across the UK and Ireland.
-Take a look at our locations and find your Host for the 2019/20 academic year.
+We have availability at many of our properties across the UK and Ireland.
+Take a look at our locations and find your Host for the 2022/23 academic year.